 By definition, sweat equity is the non-monetary investment of your time, labor and expertise that increases the value of your home.
-In other words, sweat equity is your own “blood, sweat and tears,” which translates into tangible profit when you sell your home.
+In other words, sweat equity is your own blood, sweat and tears that translates into tangible profit when you sell your home.
 Instead of paying contractors to build that elusive dream deck or renovate an outdated kitchen, sweat equity comes from doing it yourself.
 The time that you’re spending, right now, researching and gaining expertise in homeownership is the first step toward building that equity.

 Although construction and remodeling experience can be extremely valuable to build equity in a property, it’s not the only skill that can increase your home value.
 It’s possible to leverage a wide range of expertise and passions into real estate profit.
 Here are some examples:

-Have you nurtured a jungle of house plants inside your apartment?
+Have you nurtured a jungle of houseplants inside your apartment?
 Putting down roots, metaphorically and literally, has been found to dramatically increase the market value of your home.
-One study by the Virginia Cooperative Extension surveyed 13 states and found that a well-designed landscape could increase the perceived value of a home by as much as 12.7 percent.
+One study by the Virginia Cooperative Extension surveyed 13 states and found that a well-designed landscape could increase the perceived value of a home by as much as 12.7%.
 Unlike many other home improvements, an investment in landscaping will appreciate in value over time as your plants grow.

-You heard it here first: Binging “Tidying Up With Marie Condo” is an investment in sweat equity.
+You heard it here first: Binging “Tidying Up with Marie Kondo” is an investment in sweat equity.
 One study published in the Journal of Environmental Psychology suggests that clutter prevents occupants from feeling safe and secure, arguably the key draw in homeownership.

 It makes sense, then, why so many real estate agents will emphasize the need for home sellers to declutter their homes before listing.
 The state of a home’s clutter can leave prospective buyers feeling calmer or more stressed, but more than that, you can enjoy the effects of a tidy home long before the time comes to sell.
 Rent that carpet cleaner.
 Spring clean.
 The ROI will be felt both financially and emotionally.